mlissner/michaeljaylissner.com/content/becoming-a-non-profit.md

 ## Before We Begin

-Two notes before we begin:
+Three notes before we begin:

 1. Our complete IRS packet [is available][flp-1023].
 Please feel free to take a look.

+1. The very best resource we found for this was [a checklist][pc-checklist] from Public Counsel which reads like this blog post if it were written by qualified lawyers.

 1. Nothing here, there, or anywhere is tax advice or legal advice or advice in any way, period.
 This is an overview of the process as we understand it.
 It might work for you, it might not.
 We're not tax or IRS experts.
 Hell, I'm not even a lawyer.